9AD589B1/RepData_PeerAssessment1/PA1_template.md

 ### Plot a Histogram with the Imputed Dataset

 #### Impute Missing Values in the Dataset and Create a New Data Set with Imputed Values

+To impute missing values, we will apply the respective weekly means to all NA values for the week in which they occur

     #The imputing strategy is to apply the weekly means to all NA values
     ActivityFilled <- Activity %>%